Wilfred/difftastic/manual/src/glossary.md

 **Root**: A syntax tree without a parent node.
 Roots represent top-level definitions in the file being diffed.

+**Slider**: A diffing situation where there are multiple minimal diffs possible, due to adjacent content.
+It is possible to 'slide' to produce better results in this situation.
+See [the discussion in Tricky Cases](/tricky_cases.html#sliders-flat).

 **Syntax node**: An item in difftastic's syntax tree structure.
 Either an atom or a list.